 Passover is the only holiday celebrated with a home service-the Seder.
-Seder meals are symbolic both in the
+Seder meals are symbolic both in the way the table is set and in the service conducted before and after the meal.

 The Four Cups

 Use a wine cup that can hold at least three fluid ounces.